The Well Cool Story

-The idea for Hospital Pyjamas came about after our son was hospitalised back in 2007 and like all mums I wanted to help and make his hospital stay as comfortable as possible.
-When his pyjamas needed changing, we had to wait until the nurses were free as he had an IV line (drip) and this needed to be disconnected and threaded through his pyjama sleeve.
-He also got embarrassed being exposed.
-As a trained nurse, I realised that if there were child friendly pyjamas designed specifically for hospital, not only would it enhance my sons comfort and privacy, it would also involve me more in his care whilst letting the nurses get on with their work.
+As a trained nurse (RGN) and first hand experience of nursing people wearing hospital gowns & traditional nightwear, I realised that if there were child friendly & practical pyjamas designed specifically for hospital, not only would it enhance my sons comfort and privacy, it would involve me more in his care whilst letting the nurses get on with their work.
 My son is now thankfully well.

-I returned to my idea in 2010 and formed Well Cool Clothing ( my son at the time used to use the term “that’s wellcool” constantly).
-A lot of time has been spent researching our fastenings and more importantly the position of the fastenings.
-The PJs have also been trialled at a hospice and on a regular basis by our sons who were our biggest critics.
-These are now the finished designs and with all new products there have been many alterations and design changes along the way.
+I returned to my idea and formed Well Cool Clothing (at the time my son used to use the term “that’s well cool” constantly).
+The PJs have been trialled & these are now the finished designs and with all new products there have been many alterations and design changes along the way.
 They continue to evolve.

 Hospital Pyjamas v Normal Pyjamas v Gowns